Quranism

-Quranism (القرآنية) is an Islamic denomination that considers the Qur'an to be the only dependable religious text.
-Quranist Muslims believe that the Qur'an is clear and complete and can be fully understood without recourse to external sources.
+Quranism (Note: The term "Quranism" is derived from the Quran (Arabic: القرآن, al-Qurʾān), referring to the belief that the Quran is the sole or primary source of religious guidance and authority in Islam.
+The Arabic term Qurʾāniyya (القرآنية) is likewise derived from Qurʾān.) (القرآنية) is an intellectual theological movement within Islam.
+While sometimes broadly categorized alongside Islamic denominations, Quranism is defined by modern scholars and adherents as an intellectual, reformist, and theological movement that rejects the religious authority of Hadith, viewing the Qur'an as the sole self-sufficient source of Islamic doctrine and law.
+Quranists believe that the Qur'an is clear and complete and can be understood without recourse to external sources for divine legislation.

-Quranists are often divided into two main branches: those who believe the Qur'an is the primary source and consider external sources such as the Hadiths and Sunnah as secondary and dependent, and those who accept no texts other than the Qur'an and disregard tradition altogether.
-The extent to which Quranists reject the authenticity of the Sunnah varies, though the most established groups of Quranism have thoroughly criticised the Hadith, the most prevalent being the Quranist claim that the Hadith is not mentioned in the Qur'an as a source of Islamic theology or practise, was not recorded in written form until two centuries after the death of the Islamic prophet Muhammad, and contains perceived errors and contradictions.
-Quranists also believe that previous revelations of God have been altered, and that the Qur'an is the only book of God that has full valid divine significance, in today’s age.
+Quranists hold varying positions on the status of Hadith.
+While some regard the Qur'an as the sole source and reject Hadith entirely, others may accept certain historical reports as secondary information.
+In all cases, however, Quranists agree that no Hadith can serve as a binding source of religious law or doctrine.
+The extent to which Quranists reject the authenticity of the Hadiths varies, though the most established groups of Quranism have thoroughly criticised the Hadith, the most prevalent being the Quranist claim that the Hadith is not mentioned in the Qur'an as a source of Islamic theology or practice, was not canonised until two centuries after the death of the Islamic prophet Muhammad, contains perceived errors and contradictions, and promotes sectarianism, anti-science, anti-reason, and misogyny.
+Quranists also believe that previous revelations of God have been altered, and that the Qur'an is the only book of God that has valid divine significance.